idmfrank/fuzzedrecords-web/README.md

    - Users can authenticate using their Nostr Wallet to view their profile.

 2. **Authentication**:
-   - Users click the "Profile" button and authenticate with their Nostr Wallet.
+   - Users click the "Profile" button and authenticate with their Nostr Wallet using NIP-07.
    - The backend fetches and validates their profile data.

 3. **Admin Actions**: